fooof-tools/fooof/CONTRIBUTING.md

     * Use standard casing, for example:
          * function names should be in snake_case (all lowercase with underscores)
          * class names should be in CamelCase (leading capitals with no separation)
-    * If calling an external function, naming and ordering of parameters should generally follow that of the external function
+    * If passing through arguments to an external function, the naming and ordering of parameters in this module should generally follow that of the external function

 4. Code Documentation
     * All code should be documented, including in-code comments describing procedures, and detailed docstrings